 The increase in EBITDA as a percentage of revenues before reimbursements for 2017 as compared to 2016 was primarily due to an increase in utilization.
-Utilization for 2017 was 75% as compared to 70% for the same period last year.
+Utilization for 2017 was 75% as compared to 70% for the prior period.
 The increase in utilization was due to strong demand for both our proactive and reactive services and the impact of the large human factors assessments we performed for a client in the consumer products industry.